caedm/wall-ink-server/readme.md

 * Line 2: The beginning time/date of the reservation, in the format shown above
 * Line 3: The ending time/date of the reservation, in the format shown above

-#### getImage($config, $macAddress, $voltage, $device)
+#### getImage($config, $device)
 This function takes in some information about a wall-ink device, and returns the file directory of the image that will be sent to the screen.
 The image needs to be made in a very specific format.
-If you're implementing a scheduling plugin, you'll probably be able to mostly copy/paste an existing plugin's getImage function.
-If you run into difficulties, contact us.
+If you're implementing a scheduling plugin, you'll probably be able to copy/paste an existing plugin's getImage function.
+If you run into difficulties, please contact one of the project's developers.

 # Device Manager
 The [Device Manager](https://github.com/caedm/wall-ink-server/wiki/device-manager) website is hosted at the web root.
 It is used a a configuration center for your wall-ink devices.